zikunz/tp/docs/UserGuide.md

 > In the event that you accidentally add an item or order, you can always undo it by deleting it.
 Likewise, you can
 > add an item or order back if you delete it mistakenly.
 For now, easyLog does not have a command to revert any
 > changes.
 We may consider adding it in the upcoming version. <br/>
->
-> You should not worry too much as easyLog is highly optimized to be easy to use for home-based business owners.

 [Return to Table of Contents](#table-of-contents)